Gyeeta/gyeeta.github.io/docs/installation/shyama_install.md

 As Shyama will communicate with all other components, Shyama needs to be installed on a host that can be connected to by all other components and all Hosts that need to be monitored.

-It is recommended that the Shyama server and its PostgresDB be in the same Network Regin and Zone to limit Network costs and for better performance.
+It is recommended that the Shyama server and its PostgresDB be in the same Network Region and Zone to limit Network costs and for better performance.

 ## Installation Instructions